Ayana Gray: Biography

 Gray was born in Atlanta, Georgia, and moved to Little Rock, Arkansas with her family at age thirteen, attending and graduating from Pulaski Academy.
 Gray received her Bachelor of Arts in political science and African and African-American Studies from the University of Arkansas in 2015.

 Gray began writing her debut novel, Beasts of Prey, in May 2015, following her graduation.
 In July 2020, Gray sold Beasts of Prey and two accompanying books to Putnam Books for Young Readers, an imprint of Penguin Random House.

 Beasts of Prey, the first installment in the eponymous trilogy, was published on September 28, 2021.
 The story takes place in a Pan-African inspired world and follows two Black teens named Koffi and Ekon as they venture into a magical jungle to find and hunt down an ancient monster.
 Beasts of Prey debuted at number 4 on the New York Times bestseller list.
 In 2021, it was announced that the book would be adapted into a feature film by Netflix, with Clubhouse Pictures producing.

+On November 18, 2025, Gray published her adult debut, I, Medusa, a villain origin story reimagining the tale of Medusa from Greek mythology.
+I, Medusa debuted at number 13 on the New York times bestseller list; number 19 on the USA Today bestseller list, and number 12 on the Indie bestseller list.